 In this type of structure, the salesperson is still motivated to sell more cars, since more cars sold results in a higher compensation.
 However, this type of structure also ensures some degree of security in that even if no sales are made, the salesperson will still make some base salary.
 This base salary is typically an amount that is reduced relative to other purely salary-based employment opportunities, so selling product is still a necessary part of this pay structure.
 The formula for calculating compensation based on this commission structure is:

 where n1, n2, n3 and so on indicate the number of items sold for a given sales price.
 This assumes that more than one type of product is sold.
-If only one product is sold, then the formula is:
+If only one product is sold at a fixed price, then the formula is:

 The "Sales Price" input of this calculator is the total accumulated sales amount.